 Sometimes, in the pursuit of success or wealth, you forget how ridiculously precious life is.
 And that the best things in life are right in front of you.

 To save ourselves from falling into this common trap, it’s important to learn HOW to practice gratitude on a daily basis.

 Why We Should Be Grateful

-Aside from this story, the science on gratitude is clear.
+The science on gratitude is clear.
 If you want to be happy, be grateful.
 Those that are grateful on a consistent basis see overwhelming mental and physical benefits.

 One study even shows that those who practice gratitude for just three weeks experience better immune systems, more joy, lower blood pressure, better sleep, more optimism, and MORE (source).

-Ok, ok, we get it!
+Ok, we get it!
 But how do you practice gratitude in a way that works for you?

 21 Gratitude Practice Ideas

 Here are 21 gratitude examples to add a profound happiness boost to your day.
 Try one or two today and see what fits well with your lifestyle.